 Nevertheless, vestiges of my former devoutly religious life pop up at times.
 Sometimes it’s the urge to listen and sing along to an old hymn-I still love “I Won’t Complain.”
 On other occasions, it is Scriptures randomly popping into my head.
 Romans 2:15 is one of them, and I reflect on it often.
 In these verses, the apostle Paul discusses Gentiles obeying the law written by God on their hearts and receiving credit for it.

 There is a law written on my heart as well.
 I don’t know if I count as a believer or heathen at this point.
-To traditional Christians, I’m probably decidedly in the heathen camp.
-While I believe in a Creator, I do not follow Christian orthodoxy and do not view the Bible as God’s literal, inerrant word.
+To traditional Christians, I’m decidedly in the heathen camp.
+While I want to believe in a Creator, I do not follow Christian orthodoxy and do not view the Bible as God’s literal, inerrant word.
 I do not hold traditional, conservative Christian opinions on most topics.
-I gave up trying to fit in with the Church and accepted that I was not built for it.
+I gave up trying to fit in with the Church and accepted that I do not belong there.

 But there’s still a law in my heart that guides me daily, influencing how I see the world and treat others.
-I am ultimately loyal to this law on my heart, what we may call a conscience.
+I am ultimately loyal to this law, what we may call a conscience.
 It stays with me; it is a quiet and still voice, a whisper, with unyielding conviction.
 I’ve come to know it very well.

 I know without a doubt and believe with every ounce of my being that I am not superior to anyone else on this planet.
 I see my reflection and humanity in every human regardless of skin color, religion, sexual orientation, political affiliation, or economic class.
 It may sound silly, Pollyanna-ish, and downright naïve.
 But it is who I am.
 I have tried to adopt a more brutal cynical facade.
 And while I battle with pessimism at times, my faith in mankind remains, and I cannot get rid of it.